Trusts, tax & estate planning

 Family Trusts

-Creating a lifetime trust, such as a family trust, can help ensure that your financial assets pass tax-efficiently to your loved ones while protecting your estate from residential care fees them from risk from others and themselves.
+Creating a lifetime trust, such as a family trust, can help ensure that your assets pass tax-efficiently to your loved ones, while protecting trust assets from assessment for residential care fees.
 We can help you plan ahead and preserve family wealth for the next generation.

 What is a family trust?